 The demand for accessible design has rightfully skyrocketed in recent years—and in 2023, we predict (and hope) that it will increasingly be seen as a necessity rather than an afterthought.
 Users with permanent, temporary, or situational disabilities interact with a website or app in different ways, and adopting an inclusive mindset is essential for designing a product that everyone can enjoy.

 Accessible design can take the form of gesture recognition technologies, voice input, fully responsive layout, consistent navigation, accessible audio/video elements, transcripts, captions in audio/video content, and high-contrast color combinations.
 Whatever you do in 2023, ensure you’re taking on an accessibility-first approach.

 To learn more, check our our handy guide on what not to do when getting started in UI design.

 So there we have it, five exciting UI design trends to keep you on your toes in the new year.
 Staying abreast of new trends won’t just challenge and improve your skills as a UI designer; it will also ensure you remain in tune with the shapeshifting needs and preferences of your users.
 You’ll also enjoy the added bonus of always being one step ahead of the competition as we enter a brand new decade in design.

+For even more UI design trends, check out these 8 typography trends that will transform your user interface.
 Want to explore the field of UI design in more detail?
 Check out these blog posts: